Luthey-Schulten-Lab/SummerSchool_2025/CME/README.md

 **Go to [Genetic Information Processes](GIP/)**

-## 5. Tutorial: CMEODE Whole-Cell Model of a Genetically Minimal Cell, JCVI-Syn3A
+## 5. Tutorial: CME-ODE Whole-Cell Model of a Genetically Minimal Cell, JCVI-Syn3A

 **Go to [CME-ODE WCM of Syn3A](WCM/)**